Zsailer/pyasr/README.md

 **Ancestral Sequence Reconstruction in Python**

 PyASR provides a simple Python interface for Ancestral Sequence Reconstruction (ASR).
-Reconstruct ancestral sequences from a phylogenetic tree and multiple sequence alignment.
+Easily reconstruct a set of ancestral protein/DNA sequences from a phylogenetic tree and a multiple sequence alignment without leaving Python.
+Check out the example below!

-Paired with [PhyloPandas](https://github.com/Zsailer/phylopandas), PyASR makes ASR simple and human readable.
+Under the hood, PyASR wraps [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) ("Phylogenetic Analysis by Maximum Likelihood").
+It, then, uses [PhyloPandas](https://github.com/Zsailer/phylopandas) to store the results in human-readable DataFrames.

 ## Basic Usage